Code-Institute-Submissions/JDygard-dominant_chaos_JanResub/TESTING.md

 ***

 ### Play
 The play page is very simple, containing a link to the video on the about page, and the Phaser canvas for playing the game.

-The phaser canvas will be tested later in this document.
+The canvas is difficult to test effectively, as the bulk of the software is incomplete.
+PEP8 compliance changes seem also to have deactivated the victory condition.

 ***